merari95/DESeq2_Analysis/Notes/Understanding_DESeq2.md

 ENSG00000273487   8.16327      -1.017799  0.575797 -1.767635 0.0771219  0.271628
 ENSG00000273488   8.58437      -0.218104  0.570714 -0.382159 0.7023435  0.896552

-# note that the first column are the genes (i.e. ENSG00000000003 , etc.)
+-note that the first column are the genes (i.e. ENSG00000000003 , etc.)
-# baseMean : average of the nomalized counts taken over all the samples
-# log2FoldChange : fold change of the corresponding gene in the treated condition compared to the untreated condition (positive are upregulated genes in treated condition and negative are downregulated genes in treated condition)
+-baseMean : average of the nomalized counts taken over all the samples -log2FoldChange : fold change of the corresponding gene in the treated condition compared to the untreated condition (positive are upregulated genes in treated condition and negative are downregulated genes in treated condition)
-# lfcSE : standard error estimates for the log2FoldChange
-# stat : Wald test values for the genes
+-lfcSE : standard error estimates for the log2FoldChange -stat : Wald test values for the genes
-# pvalue : p-value of the test statistic for the gene
-# padj : adjusted p-value; corrected p-value for multiple testing
+-pvalue : p-value of the test statistic for the gene -padj : adjusted p-value; corrected p-value for multiple testing

 >> summary(res)